In the VESC Tool set:

 Updating bootloader and firmware over USB

 Before updating the bootloader, make sure you know your device ID.
 Enter the menu, choose About, and take a note of your device ID.
-Note that the About page has only been introduced in firmware version 1.3.0.
-If you are on an older version, you will need to update first.
+Alternatively, you can retrieve the device ID using the DAVEGA X Tool (see below).

 Download and install the CP2102 drivers for your operating system.